Researchers and academic life

 Why become a researcher at KI?

-Academic freedom and the approach of achieving a work-life balance are two aspects that attract many researchers and lecturers to Sweden and Karolinska Institutet.
+Academic freedom and work-life balance are two aspects that attract many researchers and lecturers to Sweden and Karolinska Institutet.
 As a researcher here, you will have the right to commercialise your research, and even get support from the university in doing so.
 Find out more about the many benefits of working at KI.

 KI establishes new endowment professorship in integrative odontology